natpen/dot-emacs/README.md

 # natpen's dot-emacs

+NOTE: I just switched to a literate configuration, so this documentation is in the process of being migrated to the configuration itself.
+Treat organization.el as the source of truth.

 This is a self-contained, batteries-mostly-included, easily-bootstappable Emacs configuration, with a focus on modularization of settings and dependencies by development environment.

 Some general highlights: